rann143/rann143/README.md

 -->

 ## About Me
 I am a self taught full stack web developer.
-I began my journey to learn how to program in 2023 thanks to the [The Odin Project](https://www.theodinproject.com/about) and began to take off from there!
+I began my journey to learn how to program in 2023 took off from there!

 ### Skills